 This condition means that M has no boundary and no missing points.
 The exponential map.
 The exponential map Expp at a point p in M maps the tangent space TpM into M by sending a vector v in TpM to the point in M a distance Iv I along the geodesic from p in the direction v.
 See Figure 9.
 Then See Figure 9.
 For any point p in a smooth Riemannian manifold M, Expp is a smooth diffeomorphism at O. It provides very nice coordinates called normal coordinates in a neighborhood of p.
 Compare to Theorem 3.

 Simple means at most one; convex means at least one.
 Moreover, that geodesic is the shortest path in all of M between the two points.
 The Hopf-Rinow Theorem says that as long as M is connected, there is a geodesic giving the shortest path between any two points.
-In particular, Expp maps TpM onto M.
+In particular, Expp maps TpM onto M.enter site

 The curvature of SO n.
 As an example, we now compute the curvature of SO n.
 In Chapter 5 we defined the second fundamental tensor of a submanifold M of R n by the turning rate K of unit tangents along each slice curve.
 Figure 9.
 The singular point q for Expp is called a conjugate point.
 Conjugate points and Jacobi fields.